Skip to Content

 • Has a certain reading routine they follow at home and school.

-• Knows the purpose of reading.
+• Understands the purpose of reading.

 • Understands that the story remains the same.